 - Unwelcome physical conduct such as sexual assault, unwanted touching, groping, or massages, simulated sex acts, blocking normal body movement and interfering with work because of sex, race or any other protected basis; and

 - Threats and demands to submit to sexual requests as a condition of continued employment, or to avoid some other loss, and offers of employment benefits in return for sexual favors.

-Moreover, unlawful harassment must be because of an employee's sex, race, or other protected class status.
-The law does not protect employees from mean-spirited supervisors who create hostile work environments unless the harassment is based on an employee's sex, race, or other protected characteristic.
+Moreover, unlawful harassment must be because of an employee's sex, race, age, disability, or other protected class status.
+The law does not protect employees from mean-spirited supervisors who create hostile work environments unless the harassment is based on an employee's sex, race, age, disability, or other protected characteristic.

 Retaliation Is Prohibited

 Many employees fear reporting sexual harassment and other unlawful workplace harassment out of concern for retaliation.
 Sexual harassment law, however, prohibits an employer from retaliating against an employee who complains or reports conduct that the employee believes, in good faith, is sexual harassment or other unlawful harassment.

 The law also prohibits employers from retaliating against an employee who participates in a sexual harassment or other investigation of unlawful workplace harassment.
 Even if an employee cannot recover on a claim of workplace harassment for technical, legal reasons, an employee still may recover unpaid wages and for emotional distress is he/she experiences unlawful retaliation